vektorprime/flyff_combat_bot/README.md

 # Flyff_Combat_Bot

 Flyff Combat Bot is a free, advanced, and fully automatic bot for Flyff Universe.
+I made this to learn C++.

 The bot has been tested on Windows 10 and 11 x64.